 Using LLMs to generate SQL creates the potential for democratizing data access, enhancing the customer experience, and boosting productivity.
 However, it also introduces critical challenges in accuracy, performance, and security.

-To harness the benefits of LLM-based text-to-SQL, focus on improving schema awareness, using chain-of-thought prompting, and establishing robust security measures.
+To harness the benefits of LLM-based text-to-SQL, focus on improving schema awareness, using chain-of-thought prompting, establishing robust security measures, and using LLM agents and functions to make it all happen.
 By addressing these key areas, you can leverage AI-generated SQL to use your data more efficiently, improve your decision-making processes, and safeguard your customers’ PII and other sensitive data.

 Discover GenAI Data Fusion, the RAG tools